Library

 Row of spot lights with Gledopto smart bulbs, see description below

 Some years after installation of the Fibaro relay, two of the spotlight bulbs, of the type GU5.4, had to be replaced and these are quite expensive even in a “non-smart” version.
 This was an opportunity to check whether smart bulbs with this type of socket had been launched, which was the case, although none with Apple Home support.
-I landed on bulbs from Life Smart, which utilize the IoT platform Tuya, for which there are (many) plugins in Homebridge.
-After some time I discovered that every six months, one has to renew a (for now free) developer access to the Tuya cloud.
-Combined with seeing three similar bulbs from Gledopto for sale at a reasonable price, I went with these.
-They are based on Zigbee can be connected to a Hue bridge.
-In the beginning, from there, they integrated into Apple Home via a Homebridge plugin for Hue.
-After the Matter update of the Hue bridge, however, they are exposed directly to Apple Home.
+I landed on bulbs from Gledopto for sale at a reasonable price, see picture above.
+They are based on Zigbee and connected to Homey and from there into Apple Home.
+They have colored lights and work very well.

 The last two light sources in this room were two downlights mounted in the ceiling, which were quite expensive lights installed by an electrician when we built an extension to the house.
 These also had bulbs that could not be replaced by smart ones, and they are controlled by a wall dimmer switch.
 At this stage, there were no suitable smart dimmer switches that could have replaced the old wall switch (today, it would have been easier to “smarten up” these downlights by installing a Koogeek dimmer switch), but Philips Hue had launched their Milliskin recessed spot lights.
 These turned out to be of the right size to replace the old ones, and they were easy to install and connect, see picture below.
 They have worked very well, and be dimmed either using the wall dimmer or from a smart phone/tablet/etc.